Gray codes and symmetric chains: Preliminaries

 \begin{lemma} Let $0\leq k\leq n-1$ and $l:=\max\{k,n-k-1\}$.
 The lexical matchings defined before have the following properties. \begin{enumerate}[label=(\roman*)] \item For every $0\leq i \leq l$, the matching~$M_{n,k}^i$ saturates all vertices in the smaller of the two levels~$k$ and~$k+1$. \item The matchings~$M_{n,k}^i$, $i=0,1,\ldots,l$, form a partition of all edges of the subgraph of~$Q_n$ between levels~$k$ and~$k+1$. \item For every $0\leq i \leq l$ we have $\ol{M_{n,k}^i}=M_{n,n-k-1}^{l-i}$ and $\rev(M_{n,k}^i)=M_{n,k}^{l-i}$.
 Consequently, we have $\ol{\rev}(M_{n,k}^i)=M_{n,n-k-1}^i$. \end{enumerate} \end{lemma}

-Property~(i) holds as in the smaller of the two levels~$k$ and~$k+1$, no steps are appended to the lattice paths when computing the $i$-lexical matching between those levels.
+Property~(i) holds as in the smaller of the two levels~$k$ and~$k+1$, no steps are appended to the lattice paths and the required steps exist when computing the $i$-lexical matching between those levels.
 Property~(ii) holds as the vertices in the smaller of the two levels~$k$ and~$k+1$ have degree~$l+1$ and the matchings~$M_{n,k}^i$ for $i=0,1,\ldots,l$ are pairwise disjoint.
-Property~(iii) follows from the observation that complementing a bitstring corresponds to mirroring the lattice path horizontally, and reverting a bitstring corresponds to mirroring the lattice path horizontally and vertically.
+Property~(iii) follows from the observation that complementing a bitstring corresponds to mirroring the lattice path at a horizontal line, and reverting a bitstring corresponds to mirroring the lattice path at a horizontal line and at a vertical line.